JudithOlivia/Otter.Learn_Calculators/README.md

 ## 🛠️ Built With

-*   **Frontend:** HTML, CSS, JavaScript
+*   HTML, CSS, JavaScript
-*   **Styling Framework:** [e.g., Bootstrap, Tailwind CSS] *(if you used one)*
-*   **Deployment:** [e.g., GitHub Pages, Netlify, Vercel] *(if deployed)*

 ---

 ## 📖 How to Use

-### Using the AP Score Calculator
+### Using the SAT/PSAT Score Calculator
-1. Select your AP Exam from the dropdown menu (e.g., AP Biology, AP Calculus AB).
+1. Select SAT/PSAT by clicking the button in homepage or "SAT/PSAT Score Calculator" tab in the sidebar..
-2. Enter your raw score for the Multiple-Choice section.
+2. Drag along the number bar to enter your raw score for Each Section of SAT/PSAT.
-3. Enter your raw score for the Free-Response section.
-4. Click the "Calculate" button.
-5. View your estimated composite AP Score (1-5) and its description.
+3. Your "estimated" score will be calculated and displayed automatically as you enter data.

 ### Using the GPA Calculator
-1. Select your GPA Scale (e.g., 4.0 Unweighted, 5.0 Weighted).
+1. Select SAT/PSAT by clicking the button in homepage or "GPA calculator" tab in the sidebar..
 2. For each course, enter:
     *   **Course Name** (e.g., "English 101")
     *   **Credit Hours** (e.g., 1.0)
-    *   **Letter Grade** (e.g., A, B+, C)
+    *   **Letter Grade** (e.g., A, B+, C) [if you don't knoe the letter grade, then see the percentage table at the bottom.]
     *   **Course Weight** (e.g., Regular, Honors, AP) - *if using weighted GPA*

 3. Click "Add Course" to include more courses.
+Click the "X" next to the course to remove a course
 4. Your GPA will be calculated and displayed automatically as you enter data.
-5. To start over, click the "Reset" button.

 ---